 - Tea Tree

 You can experiment with any one or combination of these oils.
-What is important of course is that you like the smell!
+What is important of course is that you like the smell.
 You don't want to be slathering on an essential oil blend that makes you want to climb out of your skin when it is applied.
 The point I'm making is insect repellent can smell lovely!
-Trust me on this one, I will give you a recipe below that is totally unoffensive, it even smells good.
+Trust me on this one, I will give you a recipe below that is totally unoffensive, I think it smells really great.

-One essential oil I always add to my blends is lemon eucalyptus, this essential oil has been proven to be as effective as deet in repelling mosquitoes.
+Lemon eucalyptus is one essential oil I always add to my blends, this essential oil has been proven to be as effective as deet in repelling mosquitoes.
 What is deet?
-'Diethyl-meta-toluamide' is a chemical which is present is many over the counter insect repellents.
-"It is highly toxic if inhaled, swallowed or absorbed through the skin."
-As we are all aware now we absorb everything that we put on our skin.
-There are many side effects from using deet and personally having travelled and spent long periods in countries such as cambodia, India and Thailand I have managed without it.
-It is especally dangerous for children, seizures being listed as a possible side effect, I think that is enough said about that.
+'Diethyl-meta-toluamide' is a chemical which is present in many over the counter insect repellents.
+"It is highly toxic if inhaled, swallowed or absorbed through the skin." we are all now aware that we absorb everything we put on our skin into our systems.
+There are many side effects from using deet and personally having travelled and spent long periods of time in countries such as Cambodia, India and Thailand, I have managed just fine without it.
+It is especially hazardous for children, seizures being listed as a possible side effect, I think that is enough reason to find a safe alternative.

-Another point I would like to make about an insect repellent being effective, especially if you are in a country with big biting critters, you need to cover all of that skin that is exposed in repellent.
+Another point I would like to make about an insect repellent being effective, especially if you are in a country with big biting critters, you need to cover all of your skin that is exposed in repellent.
 Yes making a spray is useful and I will add a recipe for that below but covering exposed skin is a must.
-My quick and easy recipe is as follows.
+Here is the recipe and it is simple to make.

 - Spritz bottle

 This spritz is cooling and refreshing if you are in a hot place, its lovely to mist around your face and head to cool down and smell the refreshing oils.
 Rosemary is also good for your hair!